-Monitoring of Particulate Matter (PM) in the Oakridge-Westfir Area
+Monitoring of Particulate Matter (PM) in the Oakridge Area

 The Oakridge air monitoring station (Site Code WAC, AQS #410392013) has been located at the Willamette Activity Center (WAC) in the southwest portion of the city of Oakridge since 1989.
 Saturation monitoring studies have demonstrated the monitor is located in the area of maximum emissions and PM concentrations.
 The WAC station is part of the SLAMS (State and Local Air Monitoring Stations) network and meets all siting requirements and criteria for the monitoring objective of maximum population exposure at the neighborhood spatial scale.
-LRAPA is committed to continued operation of the air quality monitors at the Oakridge site, consistent with the ODEQ Annual Air Monitoring Network Plan.
+LRAPA is committed to continued operation of the air quality monitors at the Oakridge site, consistent with the Oregon Department of Environmental Quality (ODEQ) Annual Air Monitoring Network Plan.

-The WAC sampling method for PM{2.5} has historically been the filter-based Federal Reference Method (FRM) operating on an every-3rd-day schedule.
+The WAC sampling method for PM10 has historically been the filter-based Federal Reference Method (FRM) operating on an every-6th-day schedule.
 The current parameters measured at the WAC station include: